 Clearly there will be a large number of IT buyers who will be happy to purchase additional products and services from IBM, which will now include Red Hat’s portfolio.

-But what remains to be seen is what happens to Red Hat customers who do not have a relationship with IBM.
+But what remains to be seen is what happens to Red Hat customers who do not already have a relationship with IBM.
 Commenting on IBM’s acquisition, Tomas O’Leary, CEO and co-founder of third-party IBM support firm Origina, said: “We are seeing a massive increase in calls ranging from SMEs to big corporates who use Red Hat.”